Jane Zhang: Other ventures

-On August 16, 2014, Zhang sang the theme song "Light up the Future" during the opening ceremony of the 2014 Youth Olympic Games.

-In 2015, Major League Baseball launched a baseball reality show in China and invited Zhang as an image ambassador.
-In 2019, Zhang was hired as ambassadors of the 31st Summer Universiade in 2021.

 Philanthropy

 Zhang was invited by the China Health Education Center to make an anti-tobacco charity advertisement that appeals to people to say no to smoking in public spaces.
 She said that she hopes more people will realize the impact of secondhand smoke on their health.
 The charity ad was broadcast for the first time on China Central Television (CCTV) on World No Tobacco Day on May 31, 2013.
 In February 2007, Zhang was invited by World Peace One (WP1) to join a hundred world-renowned singers and bands to record a song called "Give Your Love".
 Zhang has publicly advocated for children's rights.

 In 2010, she hosted some children from poor families and disaster-affected regions in a visit to the 2010 Shanghai Expo.
-In 2014, Zhang launched 'Blue Action' to raise funds for children on the autism spectrum.

 In 2011, Zhang became a volunteer for WWF to protect the endangered narrow-ridged finless porpoise and has continually engaged the public regarding their protection.
-In 2012, she was hired by the World Wide Fund for Nature as the "Messenger of Protect the Narrow-ridged finless porpoise".
+In 2012, she was hired by the WWF as the finless porpoise conservation ambassador.
 Zhang participated in the "One Woman" event of the United Nations Entity for Gender Equality and the Empowerment of Women (UN Women) and released the charity-themed song "One Woman" in 2013, in celebration of International Women's Day.
+In 2014, Zhang launched 'Blue Action' to raise funds for children on the autism spectrum.